Xilinx/Vitis_Libraries/graph/docs/src/index.rst

         export PLATFORM_REPO_PATHS=/opt/xilinx/platforms

-Setting ``PLATFORM_REPO_PATHS`` to the installation folder of platform files can enable makefiles in this library to use ``DEVICE`` variable as a pattern.
+Setting ``PLATFORM_REPO_PATHS`` to the installation folder of platform files can enable makefiles in this library to use ``PLATFORM`` variable as a pattern.
-Otherwise, full path to .xpfm file needs to be provided via ``DEVICE`` variable.
+Otherwise, full path to .xpfm file needs to be provided via ``PLATFORM`` variable.

 .. toctree::